Chester services

 Chester services is a motorway service area on the M56 motorway in Cheshire, England.
 The site is approximately 10 mi from Chester city centre.
-Operated by Roadchef, it is the only motorway service area on the M56 and the last before heading into North Wales.
+Operated by Roadchef, it is the only motorway service area on the M56.

 History

 The site was originally planned as Hapsford services in mid-November 1969, when proposed as a 28-acre site, three quarters mile from Elton Green.
 It was hoped to be open by late 1973.

 The proposals were scaled back to a basic rest or picnic area owned by the Department for Transport.
 Opened in 1978, the 'picnic' area lacked facilities and consisted of just a car park.

 After a previous proposal came to nothing, the planning and development of the site into a motorway services area was undertaken by Shell from 1995.
 A particular difficulty in designing the layout of the site was an extant electricity pylon and overhead power lines.
 The services were fully operational from 1998.
 The main building was extended and refurbished in 2016.